• Skip to primary navigation

 Instructions

-1. To steam your Potatoes, simply cut them in similar size pieces (or leave whole if you’d like) and use your stovetop steamer (I use a metal apparatus you place in a pot with water).
+1. TO STEAM THE POTATOES: simply cut them in similar size pieces (or leave whole if you’d like) and use your stovetop steamer (I use a metal apparatus you place in a pot with water).
 Fill a large pot just below the bottom of the steamer with water (or even better, chicken stock!).
 Bring to a boil and steam your Potatoes for 15-20 minutes, or until they pierce easily with a knife.

-2. To bake your Potatoes, place them in a buttered 15 x 10 inch baking pan.
+2. TO BAKE THE POTATOES: place them in a buttered 15 x 10 inch baking pan.
+Poke a few holes in the skin with a fork.
 Bake uncovered, at 425 for 35 minutes, or until tender.

 Filed Under: Appetizers & Sides, Baby & Toddler Friendly, Vegetarian